 Finally, consider screening attendees on the day of the event.
 You can do a quick temperature check using infrared thermometers.
-Another option are rapid self-tests, which are increasingly becoming available.
+Another option is rapid self-tests, which are increasingly becoming available.
 While going through the safety screening, they can also enter the event while using contactless scanning of tickets.

-Outdoor events during spring and summer offer you a much safer way to reboost your business and to finally let people interact in person again.
+Outdoor events during spring and summer offer you a much safer way to boost your business and finally let people interact in person again.
 Taking into consideration the tips above, you and your attendees can benefit from face-to-face time at minimum risk.
 And we all know how much your target audience will appreciate this after such a long time using only screens to talk to.

 Team up with BluePoint for your next outdoor and Covid-proof event!

 Next to multiple indoor meeting and event rooms, BluePoint offers surprising outdoor spaces which can be used for your next outdoor event!